awsdocs/amazon-comprehend-developer-guide/doc_source/API_BatchDetectEntities.md

 # BatchDetectEntities<a name="API_BatchDetectEntities"></a>

 Inspects the text of a batch of documents for named entities and returns information about them\.
-For more information about named entities, see [Detect Entities](how-entities.md)
+For more information about named entities, see [Entities](how-entities.md)

 ## Request Syntax<a name="API_BatchDetectEntities_RequestSyntax"></a>